joshpierro/self-driving-car-term2/p4/README.md

 ## Approach and Hyper-parameter Selection
 My approach for this project was to get it working end to end and then fine tune my hyper-parameters and methods.
 I first implemented the provided method stubs (Init,  UpdateError, TotalError) and got the main function working.
 In main, I created two PID controllers, one for controlling the steering and one for controlling the throttle.
 My final parameters were derived with trial and error.

 For my steering controller, I started with an arbitrary and high value (1) for my p parameter.
-I gradually reduced this to .3 to mitigate over-steering and correcting.
+I gradually reduced this to .3 to mitigate over-steering and over-correcting.
 I also started with a value of 1 for my D parameter and I gradually raised it to 4, which decreased and smoothed out the wobbliness of the run.
 The I parameter had minimal impact on the simulation and I settled on .0005.

 In my throttle controller I was never able to calculate consistent and reliable values to send to the simulator through parameter tuning.
 So, in the end, I ended up coming up with a ham fisted solution that classified the values into buckets and those buckets were used to control the throttle.